Last updated: April 21, 2022

 What personal information do we collect from the people that visit our website?

-When registering on our site, you are asked to enter your name, address, email address and phone number to identify you in order to maintain privacy on the website and enable Bella Vida management and Board Members respond or contact you, if necessary.
+In order to access the protected pages on the site, you are required to create a user account on the website.
+This requires you to provide your name, address, email address and phone number to identify you in order to maintain privacy on the website and enable Bella Vida management and Board Members respond or contact you, if necessary.

 When do we collect information?

-We collect information from you when you register on the website.
+We only collect information from you when you register on the website.

 How do we use your information?

-We only use the information we collect from you to respond of contact you regarding Bella Vida issues when necessary.
+We only use the information we collect from you to verify your ability to have an account and to contact you regarding Bella Vida issues when necessary.

 How do we protect your information?

-- The only people who have access to the information are the Bella Vida Board and Management Company.
+- The only people who have access to the information are the Bella Vida homeowner’s association board and property manager

 - We use an SSL certificate

 Do we use ‘cookies’?